 Price overrides – Price adjustments occur frequently, so it’s important to know who and why they are happening.
 This is an important metric for companies that don’t realize that their staff is manually overriding pricing.
 When product pricing is changed at the point-of-sale, it can have a significant impact on sales margins and overall profitability.
 Visibility into how much of a discount or increase customers are receiving, who is making adjustments to pricing and for what customers can help you answer a variety of questions.

 - Why are products being discounted or increased?

 - Are price changes happening in certain locations or for certain products?

 - Are staff members abusing the overriding power?

 - Does your pricing strategy need to be changed and are you communicating it with customers?

 Transfers database – There are a number of metrics within the Phocas Transfers database that help to answer a number of operations questions.
 For companies that have several locations, including sales branches and distribution centers, it’s important to have visibility into data about the types and volume of transfers taking place between the locations.
 For example, if the data reveals that you are constantly transferring a part from branch A to branch B, adjustments can be to the shipments from the distribution centers.
 The database takes everything into account from cost of shipments from the distribution centers to the received inventory management.

 Integrating finance data into the sales and operations data is providing a new level of detail for executives.
-Rather than reviewing finances on spreadsheets and comparing them with reports from other areas of the business, the Phocas executive dashboard can present a variety of finance data about the business.
+Rather than reviewing finances on spreadsheets and comparing them with reports from other areas of the business, the Phocas business intelligence dashboard can present a variety of finance data about the business.
 Among the metrics are the following: